Last updated on April 22, 2026

 Die Rolling

-Dice-rolling decks are another approach you could take in the grand pursuit of chaos.
+Dice-rolling cards are another approach you could take in the grand pursuit of chaos.
 But dice rolling seems to have both weaker support cards and less effective commanders when compared to coin flipping.

 There are limited options for die roll commanders such as Farideh, Devil's Chosen, Vrondiss, Rage of Ancients, Mr. House, President and CEO, and Wyll, Blade of Frontiers.
 The Unfinity set has a couple options too, but just about all of them are weak uncommon Draft fodder.